tuomax7/bogeybuddies/README.md

 ### Internationalization

-[Lingui](https://lingui.dev/) is used as the i18n library of choise.
+[Lingui](https://lingui.dev/) is used as the i18n library of choice.

 #### TLDR: